AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

   - UDP port 31283 (default, port is configurable) — Enable Netflow for CoPilot FlowIQ Data (from each gateway).
 Gateways send Netflow to CoPilot.

 .. tip::
-  After launching your CoPilot instance, you can enable the "CoPilot Security Group Management" option in Controller to automate the configuration of integration points between CoPilot and Aviatrix Gateways such as those for syslog and Netflow listed above.
+  After launching your CoPilot instance, you can enable the "CoPilot Security Group Management" option in Controller (starting from Controller 6.8) to automate the configuration of integration points between CoPilot and Aviatrix Gateways such as those for syslog and Netflow listed above.
 Tip: If you need to manually add IPs for gateways, in Controller, you can view the IP addresses of all your gateways from the Gateways page.

 Minimum Instance (VM) System Requirements for CoPilot